DemocracyStudio/HackathonCameroon2022/README.md

 7. Yandex, https://n.maps.yandex.ru/.
 Russian web mapping service provides detailed maps of the whole world, with sometimes a latest update on manual field data collection, which give them different info than OSM and Google Maps.
 In the case of Cameroon, we had the feeling that they did a good mapping work which could benefit our participants.
 - Economy:
-   - POI Yaoundé: Points of interests (bars, restaurants, supermarkets...) of Yaoundé city.
+   - POI Yandex: Points of interests (bars, restaurants, supermarkets...) of Yaoundé city.